 3. Richard (Borneo): The standard from which all winners are judged.
 Richard is the original, and many will insist that he is the best.
 His game wouldn’t translate to the modern day, but he was dominant in the first season.

-2. Boston Rob (Redemption Island): For the first time really since creating this list years ago, we are changing the top two spots.
-We’ve had Rob at #1 for a long time because of the dominance that he displayed on this season, but the reality here is that Kim was seemingly able to do something very similar on her very first time out.
+2. Boston Rob (Redemption Island): We had Rob at #1 for a long time because of the dominance that he displayed on this season, but the reality here is that Kim was seemingly able to do something very similar on her very first time out.
 Rob is a magnificent player and an icon to the game, but him being a fourth-time player against newbies in this season docks him slightly.

 1. Kim (One World): How can you not like Kim’s win?
 While she may not be the biggest personality ever on “Survivor,” it was entertaining to watch her completely outwit and decimate the entire men’s tribe through some sly trickery and alliance-making.
 Not only could she tell a lie effectively, she could do so without making anyone so furious at her that they wouldn’t vote for her in the end.
 She also was a huge challenge threat, and had an immunity idol that she never even needed.
 The best of the best, and the player everyone should study before going out there.